cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-18-Time-ticks-on.md

 To get a detailed overview of how these are calculated you can get started here [Day Counts](https://wiki.treasurers.org/wiki/Day_count_conventions).
 Having finished all of that (and thanks to the great work by [Gav](https://cetus.io/gav/) on all of the standards and actually implementing most of them!)
 I hope you are getting a picture of why a standarised library is both important and useful.
-This date handling alone is done over and over on almost every finance project we have ever worked on, some libraries provide this (QuantLib is the obvious one) but they tend not to go into all of the details of the various different standards and leave that as an exercise for the user, and math libraries understandably aren't in the business of the strange date functions in finance.
+This date handling alone is done over and over on almost every project we have ever worked on, some libraries provide this (QuantLib is the obvious one) but they tend not to go into all of the details of the various different standards and leave that as an exercise for the reader, and math libraries understandably aren't in the business of the strange date functions as they aren't mathematical.

 The rest of the code that is important is in the "DateExtensions" class.
 All of them have been written as static extension methods on the DateTime class.
-We are only using the date portion of the class and may consider a move to [nodatime](http://nodatime.org/) by the brilliant John Skeet further down the line.
+We are only using the date portion of the class and may consider a move to [nodatime](http://nodatime.org/) by the brilliant John Skeet further down the line but right now learning another way of doing date/time isn't high on my list.

 We have a selection of the functions below